Prostate Health After 50: When to Get Checked and What the Results Really Mean

 • Difficulty starting urination

-Prostate cancer, on the other hand, is made up of normal prostate cells that, for some reason, begin to grow and divide uncontrollably.
+Prostate cancer, on the other hand, is made up of regular prostate cells that, for reasons that are unclear, begin to grow and divide uncontrollably.
 These cells look different from healthy ones and form a tumour.

 Usually, prostate cancer starts at the outer edge of the prostate and grows inward, whereas BPH begins in the central area around the urinary passage and grows outward.
 Depending on the size and location of the cancer, there may be no symptoms at all (sometimes it’s detected only because of a high PSA) – or symptoms can mimic those of BPH.